bluehalo/ngx-leaflet-draw/README.md

 If you are using Angular CLI or Webpack to package your project, you will need to configure the marker icon as shown in the ```leafletDrawOptions``` example above.
 The issue has to do with how Leaflet handles icon image loading.
 For more details on how to set this up, reference the README from [@asymmetrik/ngx-leaflet](https://github.com/Asymmetrik/ngx-leaflet#a-note-about-markers).

+### A Note About Angular CLI 8/9+

+There's a documented issue w/Leaflet Draw in Angular CLI v8+ projects.
+Now that the build target is "es2015" (in tsconfig.json), there's a bug in Leaflet.draw that causes an error when you use the rectangle draw tool.
+The workaround is to change the target back to "es5".

 ## Contribute